KeroKeroBennito/Imageboard-Link-Maker/README.md

 ## Additional Notes

-During testing it's worth mentioning that whilst IBNLM will work in the `comand prompt` in Windows, after the program has finished copying the output, the program will close immediately however the clipboard will save the output as normal.
+During testing it's worth mentioning that whilst IBNLM will work in the `command prompt` in Windows, after the program has finished copying the output, the program will close immediately however the clipboard will save the output as normal.